 Piggybacking on the previous post, here are 4 more common (but easily rectified) résumé mistakes.

-If you’ve tried making these principles work for your résumé, but you’re stuck on the how-to, shoot me an email.
+If you’ve tried making these principles work for your résumé, but you’re stuck on the how-to, contact me.
 I’d be happy to talk with you about your current strategy and offer suggestions.
 As a Certified Professional Résumé Writer, I have transformed hundreds of ho-hum documents into dynamic, keyword-infused, and attention-capturing résumés.
 You don’t need to—in fact, you shouldn’t—tackle this all-important project on your own.

 To your success!